bihealth/sodar-core/docs/source/app_projectroles_settings.rst

 LDAP/AD Configuration (Optional)
 ================================

-To support LDAP/AD authentication, it can be configured via Django settings.
-The default configurations for SODAR Core and SODAR Django Site have the most relevant settings already included and retrieved from environment variables.
+LDAP/AD authentication can be enabled via Django settings.
+The default configurations for SODAR Core and SODAR Django Site include common settings predefined and retrieved from environment variables.

 .. note::

-    In order to support LDAP, make sure you have installed the dependencies from ``utility/install_ldap_dependencies.sh`` and ``requirements/ldap.txt``!
+    In order to enable LDAP, make sure you have installed the dependencies from ``utility/install_ldap_dependencies.sh`` and ``requirements/ldap.txt``.
 For
     more information see :ref:`dev_core_install`.

 .. hint::